devika-vinay/TelecomInsights/README.md

-# 📞 Telecom Customer Insights – Midterm Practical
+# 📞 Telecom Customer Insights

 This project explored customer data from a mobile telecom network to uncover **drivers of dropped calls, usage patterns, and service quality issues**.
 The analysis focused on linking customer demographics, devices, and plans with network performance outcomes.